SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 ### Tree View

 The Tree View API is a visual component exposed by \gls{vscode}.
 To utilized it, a class (as seen in code snippet \ref{groupView Class}) that inherits and implements the `vscode.TreeDataProvider` class and  its functions has to be defined.
 An object of this newly created class has to be created.
 This object will be used to communicate to the \gls{vscode} UI and embed visual elements into it.
-The developer also has to define an entry for the implemented class in the `package.json` file(see \ref{groupView Declaration}).
+The developer also has to define an entry for the implemented class in the `package.json` file (see \ref{groupView Declaration}).
+\newpage

 \begin{lstlisting}[caption={The GroupTreeDataProvidor Class which inherits from the vscode.TreeDataProvidor class}, label={groupView Class}] export class GroupTreeDataProvider implements vscode.TreeDataProvider<GroupNode>, vscode.TreeDragAndDropController<GroupNode> {